denizyuret/Knet.jl/docs/usage.md

-If you take a look at the definition of `train` in [net.jl](https://github.com/denizyuret/KUnet.jl/blob/master/src/net.jl), you will see that it takes a network net, the input x, and the desired output y, and after splitting the data into minibatches it just calls `backprop` and `update`.
-Here is a simplified version:
+If you take a look at the definition of `train` in [net.jl](https://github.com/denizyuret/KUnet.jl/blob/master/src/net.jl), you will see that it takes a network net, the input x, and the desired output y, and after splitting the data into minibatches of size `batch`, it just calls `backprop` and `update`.
+Here is a simplified
+version:

 ```
 train(net, x, y)=(backprop(net, x, y); update(net))